refskeggbrewing/refskeggbrewing.github.io/presence/index.md

 * Entered Mary Rose style leather bottle at Skewered!
 2018
 * Maenad and brewing enamel medallions and period brewing entered at Clash with Bacchus 2018
     * 1st place
+* Grape Medallions entered to Night in Navarre 2019
+    * 1st place

 ### Out of Kingdom